-Soldier SHPE required Notes Active Component (AC) or Active Guard and Reserve Yes The SHPE must be completed prior to separation from active duty.
+Soldier SHPE required Notes AC or Active Guard and Reserve Yes The SHPE must be completed prior to separation from AD.
 Not filing claim: Complete the SHPE at an MTF or by DoD-contracted services.
-Filing claim: No later than 90 days prior to date of separation from active duty, complete the separation exam with the VA when possible.
+Filing claim: No later than 90 days prior to date of separation from AD, complete the separation exam with the VA when possible.
 Soldiers who separate from overseas locations should refer to the Services for SHPE location and timing.
-RC separating after ≥ 180 days of continuous service on active duty (AD) orders or RC separating with ≥ 30 days of continuous service on AD orders in support of a contingency operation Yes Not filing claim: Complete the SHPE at an MTF or by DoD-contracted services prior to separation from active duty.
+RC separating after ≥ 180 days of continuous service on AD orders or RC separating with ≥ 30 days of continuous service on AD orders in support of a contingency operation Yes Not filing claim: Complete the SHPE at an MTF or by DoD-contracted services prior to separation from AD.
 Filing claim: Complete the separation exam with the VA when possible.
-The SHA must be completed prior to separation from active duty.
-When conducted by the VA, a separation exam up to 180 days prior to the date of separation from active duty is acceptable.
+The Separation Health Assessment (SHA) must be completed prior to separation from AD.
+When conducted by the VA, a separation exam up to 180 days prior to the date of separation from AD is acceptable.
 In accordance with DoDI 6040.46, Paragraph 3.3, a DoD official must review the VA performed exam and make an entry into the STR.
-The presence of this entry must be validated as current no more than 30 days prior to the date of separation from active duty, consistent with separation processing procedures of the military department concerned.
-USCG Yes Complete SHPE at a cognizant USCG, MTF, or VA medical facility.
+The presence of this entry must be validated as current no more than 30 days prior to the date of separation from AD, consistent with separation processing procedures of the military department concerned.
+United States Coast Guard Yes Complete SHPE at a cognizant United States Coast Guard , MTF, or VA medical facility.
 When assigned to Navy, follow Navy procedures.
-RC separating after 30 to 179 days of continuous service on AD orders or RC separating with ≤ 30 days of continuous service on AD orders in support of a contingency operation No Document health status and complete a medical assessment prior to separation from active duty.
+RC separating after 30 to 179 days of continuous service on AD orders or RC separating with ≤ 30 days of continuous service on AD orders in support of a contingency operation No Document health status and complete a medical assessment prior to separation from AD.
 Potentially unfit for continued military service No Refer to the DES or IDES.
 DES examinations meet the SHPE requirement.
 Other: Not under control of secretaries (for example, unauthorized absences or civilian incarceration) No Commands should request waiver through HRC to HQDA DCS, G-1, or his or her delegee.
 Memos must include: 1.
-"In accordance with DoDI 6040.46, Separation History and Physical Examination (SHPE) for the DoD Separation Health Assessment (SHA) Program, dated 14 April 2016, I hereby request a waiver for the requirement of a SHPE in the separation action pertaining to Rank Name under AR 635-200, paragraph XX."
+"In accordance with DoDI 6040.46, SHPE for the DoD SHA Program, dated 14 April 2016, I hereby request a waiver for the requirement of a SHPE in the separation action pertaining to Rank Name under AR 635-200, paragraph XX."
 2. Brief reason why SHPE is not capable of being done.
-3. Point of contact for this memorandum A copy of this request and the approved waiver must be included in the Soldier's EHR/STR.
+3. Point of contact for this memorandum.
+A copy of this request and the approved waiver must be included in the Soldier's EHR/STR.